SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/security.md

 * Contact support if you like to put all SuperOffice documents and templates into one Google Drive folder; provide the folder name.

 > [!NOTE]
-> This is an example of custom setup and is not supported by SuperOffice, but can be achieved by configuring your G Suite access permissions and is supervised and managed by the customer themselves.
+> This is an example of custom setup and is not supported by SuperOffice, but can be achieved by configuring your Google Workspace access permissions and is supervised and managed by the customer themselves.

 > [!WARNING]
 > Items with any link sharing option can be published on the web, and potentially be a risk that other people can get access to it.

-Documents created via SuperOffice that are hosted in Google Drive will be given a default-permission that is "accessible to anyone in the Google G Suite" domain.
+Documents created via SuperOffice that are hosted in Google Drive will be given a default-permission that is "accessible to anyone in the Google Workspace" domain.
-If your company and business structure use/cross multiple G Suite domains (ie. companyA.com, companyB.com, companyC.com) - users belonging to other domains than the domain the service-account belongs to, will get a "You need permission" page, by default.
+If your company and business structure use/cross multiple Google Workspace domains (ie. companyA.com, companyB.com, companyC.com) - users belonging to other domains than the domain the service-account belongs to, will get a "You need permission" page, by default.

 **To add access permission on document archive for cross-domain access:**